storj/docs/app/(docs)/object-mount/getting-started/object-mount-fusion/page.md

 NB: You can set the ``CUNO_DEBUG`` environment variable to ``trace``, or ``debug`` at the time of mounting.

 Not seeing what you expect?
-Get in touch on our public [Community forum](https://forum.storj.io/) or get in touch privately at [supportdcs@storj.io](mailto:supportdcs@storj.io).
+Contact us at our [help desk](https://supportdcs.storj.io/hc/en-us/requests/new).